sweeneychris/TheiaSfM/docs/source/building.rst

  make -j4
  make test

 If all tests pass, then you are ready to install.
+If not all tests pass, you should examine the individual test to determine if it affects your performance.
+For instance, if the global SfM methods fail but you are only going to use incremental SfM, you probably do not need to worry about the failing tests.
+Email the mailing list if you are unsure about failing tests.

 Theia can be install using the make install command

 .. code-block:: bash